Incident in an Alley: Cast

+TV play

+The film was based on a television play written by Rod Serling that had aired in 1955 as part of The United States Steel Hour starring Farley Granger.

 Production

-The film was based on a television play written by Rod Serling that had aired in 1955 as part of The United States Steel Hour starring Farley Granger.
 It was then announced as a film project by United Artists.
 Clarence Greene and Russell Rouse were assigned to produce, with Serling adapting the screenplay, but the film was not made until several years later.

 Reception

 In a contemporary review for The New York Times, critic Howard Thompson wrote: "For all its devious, transparent moralizing about the shooting of a young boy by a policeman, 'Incident in an Alley' belongs in one.
 The synthetic, floridly hewn little melodrama that opened yesterday on the circuits is strictly pulp stuff, conventionally posing a background of juvenile delinquency and the business of adult 'responsibility.'"